TilleyCodes/Book-A-Doc-Back-End-web-Application/README.md

 - Error handling patterns

 This consistent approach has resulted in a codebase that is highly readable, maintainable, and adheres to industry best practices, making onboarding new developers and future maintenance significantly easier.

+## Deployment

+The Book a Doc application is deployed using a combination of MongoDB for database management and Render for hosting the backend.
+This setup ensures a scalable, secure, and easily maintainable deployment.

+### MongoDB

+We use MongoDB Atlas, a fully managed cloud database, to store and manage all application data.
+MongoDB Atlas provides high availability, automatic scaling, and built-in security features, making it an ideal choice for production deployments.

+### Render

+The backend is deployed on Render, a cloud-based hosting platform that offers seamless deployment and automatic scaling.
+Render provides continuous deployment from our Git repository, ensuring that updates are deployed efficiently with minimal downtime.